SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-The first ``Rect`` initializer, ``init()``, is functionally the same as the default initializer that the structure would have received if it did not have its own custom initializers.
+The first ``Rect`` initializer, ``init()``, is functionally the same as the default initializer that the structure would have received if it didn't have its own custom initializers.
 This initializer has an empty body, represented by an empty pair of curly braces ``{}``.
 Calling this initializer returns a ``Rect`` instance whose